Dance Theatre of Harlem: Principal

 Born in Philadelphia, Pennsylvania, Robert Garland began his dance training with John Hines at the Philadelphia School for the Performing Arts in North Philadelphia.
-While there, he studied all forms of dance under the tutelage of a variety of instructors, including John Hines, Marion Cuyjet, Morton Winston, and guest teachers from the Dance Theatre of Harlem company, and the Alvin Ailey American Dance Theater.
-He also studied at the School for The Pennsylvania Ballet.
+While there, he studied all forms of dance under the tutelage of a variety of instructors, including John Hines, Marion Cuyjet, Morton Winston, and guest teachers from the Dance Theatre of Harlem company and the Alvin Ailey American Dance Theater.
+He also studied at the School of Pennsylvania Ballet.

-At fifteen years of age, Robert joined the Philadelphia Dance Company (Philadanco), under the direction of Joan Meyers Brown, as its youngest member.
-During his tenure with the company, while still in high school, he worked with choreographers Billy Wilson, Talley Beatty and others.
-It was here that he received his first of George Balanchine’s neo-classical style, through works choreographed for Philadanco by founding members of New York City Ballet William Dollar and Roy Tobias.
+At 15 years of age, Garland joined the Philadelphia Dance Company (Philadanco), under the direction of Joan Meyers Brown, as its youngest member.
+During his tenure with the company, while still in high school, he worked with choreographers Billy Wilson, Talley Beatty, and others.
+It was here that he first encountered George Balanchine’s neo-classical style through works choreographed for Philadanco by founding members of New York City Ballet William Dollar and Roy Tobias.

-His commercial work has included music videos, commercials and short films, including the children’s television show Sesame Street, a Nike commercial, featuring New York Yankees Derek Jeter, the NAACP Image Awards, a short film for designer Donna Karan, and the “Charmin Cha-Cha” for Procter & Gamble.
+His commercial work has included music videos, commercials, and short films, including the children’s television show Sesame Street, a Nike commercial (featuring the New York Yankees’ Derek Jeter), the NAACP Image Awards, a short film for designer Donna Karan, and the “Charmin Cha-Cha” for Procter & Gamble.

 He has worked for Angelo Ellerbee’s PR firm Double XXposure Firm.
 A highlight during this time was his work as the personal coach for R&B singer Jaheim for his song and video “Just In Case” from his debut album.
 It ended up being a platinum success.
 It has sold over 1,000,000 copies.